heyjul3s/bloody-react-image/README.md

 # Bloody React Image

-A slightly more robust React component for your image rendering/handling needs.
+A React component for your image rendering/handling needs.

 Featuring: